rotembar22/Product-Recommendation-System/README.md

 # Objective
 The client’s objective is to recommend products that customers are likely to purchase.
 The company objective is to solve the client's business problem by creating a real-time recommendation engine.
-The engine should be comprised of (1) a predictive model and (2) post-processing code which applies business rules to the raw model outputs.

 # Overview